Skip to main content

 Agatha Christie - Hercule Poirot: The London Case was developed by Blazing Griffin.

-Agatha Christie - Hercule Poirot: The London Case has received mostly positive reviews from players and mostly positive reviews from critics.
+Agatha Christie - Hercule Poirot: The London Case has received negative reviews from players and negative reviews from critics.
 Most players liked this game for its story but disliked it for its gameplay.

 Agatha Christie - Hercule Poirot: The London Case is a single player game.

-Similar games include Agatha Christie Hercule Poirot: The First Cases, The Raven: Legacy of a Master Thief, Agatha Christie: The ABC Murders, Still Life 2, The House of Da Vinci 3 and others.
+Similar games include Agatha Christie: The ABC Murders, Agatha Christie Hercule Poirot: The First Cases, Sherlock Holmes The Devil's Daughter, The House of Da Vinci 2, The Raven: Legacy of a Master Thief and others.